Skip to Content

 Looking very simply at the rules, this cantrip is very basic – you give up your action to become resistant to the three physical damage types.
 There are some nuances here, both good and bad, which deserve further analysis.

-Why Blade Ward is Bad?
+Why Blade Ward Is Bad?

 The first and lesser limitation of the spell comes from the preciseness of its wording – note that the resistance gained only functions against weapon attacks that deal those damage types.